opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Load model from index

-With the `model_id`, you can now load the model from the model's index to deploy the model with ML nodes.
-The load API operation reads model instances from the model index, then creates an instance of that model and save the chunks in the ML node's cache.
+With the `model_id`, you can now load the model from the model's index to deploy the model to ML nodes.
+The load API reads model chunks from the model index, then creates an instance of that model and save the model instance in the ML node's cache.

 Add the `model_id` to the load API.